-SETROPTS WHEN(PROGRAM) REFRESH
+SETROPTS WHEN (PROGRAM) REFRESH

-- If you are using Japanese, then include the module IPVCMJPN in program control. - If you are using Korean, then include the module IPVCMKOR in program control.
+Note: If you are using Japanese, then include the module IPVCMJPN in program control.

 If RACF®, or an equivalent security product is implemented, the ADFzCC server (IPVSRV1) started task must also be defined to the STARTED class.
 For example, to add IPVSRV1 as an STC, the RACF® commands in the example that is shown here could be used, where IPVSRV1 is the name of your ADFzCC server procedure and userid is the userid that the started task runs under: